Upgrade to Windows 11?

 • All the programs that currently run on Window 10 will continue to do so (at least for the foreseeable future).
 I have certainly not heard of any program that requires Windows 11.

 My own experience of buying a Windows 10 computer and upgrading to Windows 11 as soon as it was released was something of a disaster.
 I am very pleased to say that this seemed to be an early problem with upgrading that I haven’t seen repeated with any of my clients.
-If schadenfreude is your thing, then you might like to read of my experience:

 So, should you upgrade?
 You pays your money and you takes your choice.